front-end-intermediate/session-2/readme.md

 [BrowserSync](https://browsersync.io) is billed as a testing tool but makes a nice server and auto refresher for everyday use.
 With npm you have the option of installing it globally or on a per project basis.

-1. Stop any process running in the terminal
+1. Stop any process running in the terminal with ctrl-c
 1. `$ npm install browser-sync --save-dev`
 2. Add a task to our npm scripts e.g. `"start-test": "browser-sync start --directory --server --files '*.js, *.html, *.css'",`
 3. [Documentation](https://browsersync.io/docs/command-line)